ashleydavis/nodejs-microservices-example/README.md

 These environment variables must be set before running these scripts:

-- DOCKER_REGISTRY -> The hostname for your container registry.
+- CONTAINER_REGISTRY -> The hostname for your container registry.
-- DOCKER_UN -> Username for your container registry.
+- REGISTRY_UN -> Username for your container registry.
-- DOCKER_PW -> Password for your container registry.
+- REGISTRY_PW -> Password for your container registry.
 - VERSION -> The version of the software you are releasing, used to tag the Docker image.

 ## Build, publish and deploy